VHS Revival revisits Tarantino’s ageless pop culture juggernaut.

 With each overly-hyped blockbuster, the violence grows needlessly explicit, the racial slurs less tolerable, and his standard running times, however unique and colourful and packed with cute pop culture references, seem to long outstay their welcome.
-This may be due to the director’s guarantee to sell tickets, and the all-out creative control that such an infallible presence brings, but even when his subtleties were still intact and he was producing cult classics such as Jackie Brown, people were still left disappointed.
+This may be due to the all-out creative control that such an infallible presence warrants, but even when his subtleties were still intact and he was producing cult classics such as Jackie Brown, people were still left disappointed.
 This is less a sign of his dwindling ability, more evidence that Pulp Fiction will never be bettered.

 Marsellus Wallace – You see, this profession is filled to the brim with unrealistic motherfuckers.
 Motherfuckers who thought their ass would age like wine.
 If you mean it turns to vinegar, it does.
 If you mean it gets better with age, it don’t.

 Tarantino’s colossal opus is a near perfect movie.
-Although it unquestionably defined an era, it refuses to be tied to one, and in a bizarre journey via a 50s themed cafe known as Jack Rabbit Slims, we follow an Afro-wielding gangster and his 70s icon cohort, while an eclectic range of popular music traverses four decades, resulting in an enduring abstraction of time and place.
-Music is such a huge factor to the movie’s appeal, from the opening burst of Kool and the Gang’s Get Down On It to Maria McKee’s darkly tender If Love is a Red Dress (Hang Me in Rags), it is vital in generating both style and substance, aiding and embellishing its events and characters while revitalizing hits such as Al Green’s Let’s Stay Together and Dusty Springfield’s Son of a Preacher Man, making them instant cult classics in the minds of a whole new generation.
+Although it unquestionably defined an era, it refuses to be tied to one, and in a bizarre journey via a 50s themed cafe known as Jack Rabbit Slims, we follow an Afro-wielding gangster and his 70’s icon cohort, while an eclectic range of popular music traverses four decades, resulting in an enduring abstraction of time and place.
+Music is such a huge factor to the movie’s appeal, from the opening burst of Kool and the Gang’s Get Down On It to Maria McKee’s darkly tender If Love is a Red Dress (Hang Me in Rags), it is vital in generating both style and substance, aiding and embellishing its events and characters while revitalizing hits such as Al Green’s Let’s Stay Together and Dusty Springfield’s Son of a Preacher Man ― songs that would become instant cult classics in the minds of a whole new generation.

 The movie’s plot is a simple one, although a fractured, non-linear structure gives us an illusion of complexity, just as its characters and events present us with an illusion of reality.
-The story is book-ended by a peculiar coffee shop stick up from two different perspectives, with a would-be-romance, an unlikely truce and a philosophical journey in-between.
+The story is book-ended by a peculiar coffee shop stick up from two different perspectives, with a would-be-romance, an unlikely truce and a philosophical journey tying it all together.

 The Wolf – If I’m curt with you it’s because time is a factor.
 I think fast, I talk fast and I need you guys to act fast if you wanna get out of this.
 So, pretty please… with sugar on top.
 Clean the fucking car.

-More than the unusual form and iconic imagery, it is Tarantino’s screenplay – with the help of Roger Avery – that truly defines Pulp Fiction.
+More than the unusual form and iconic imagery, it is Tarantino and co-writer Roger Avery’s screenplay that truly defines Pulp Fiction.
 Before QT, movies would invariably use dialogue as a device to move the plot forward, but there is hardly an instance of exposition in the entire movie.
 The film may be full of idiosyncratic characters caught up in unusual situations, but they chat like regular people, not with the words they use but in the formless way in which they communicate.
 They’re not talking as a means to get from A to B, they are talking about regular stuff in a regular way.
 It may be stylized to perfection, but discussions about Big Macs and Whoppers and Elvis and The Beatles are topics of conversation we can all relate to.
-The characters are familiar and unfamiliar, recognizable and completely distorted, grounded in reality and ill-fitting pieces in a jigsaw of pop culture fantasy.
-Where else would you find a hick racist with a submissive troop of basement dwellers, women with pot belly fascinations and Cuban cab drivers with an unhealthy fascination with murder?
-The answer is everywhere – but Pulp Fiction set the bar.
+The characters are familiar and unfamiliar, recognizable and completely distorted, grounded in reality yet ill-fitting pieces in a jigsaw of pop culture fantasy.
+Where else would you find a hick racist with a submissive troop of basement dwellers, women with pot belly fetishes and Cuban cab drivers with an unhealthy fascination with murder?
+The answer is everywhere, but Pulp Fiction set the bar.

 Jules – Well, I’m a mushroom-cloud-layin’ motherfucker, motherfucker!
 Every time my fingers touch brain, I’m Superfly T.N.T., I’m the Guns of the Navarone!

-Almost as tense is an okay corral style stand-off between fated enemies Vincent and Butch and an unfortunate incident with a toaster, while the infamous rape scene has lost none of its power, the unlikely alliance of Butch and Marsellus mirrored by Chris Walken’s tale of assholes, watches and the kind of loyalty that can only be forged under hellacious circumstances.
-Then there is the movie’s final stand-off between Jules and Ringo, which although without bloodshed is rich in catharsis, while our two t-shirt wearing dorks exit the cafe to an awed and deserved silence.
+Almost as tense is an O.K. corral style stand-off between fated enemies Vincent and Butch and an unfortunate incident with a toaster, while the infamous rape scene has lost none of its power, the unlikely alliance of Butch and Marsellus mirrored by Christopher Walken‘s tale of assholes, watches and the kind of loyalty that can only be forged under devastating circumstances.
+Then there is the movie’s final stand-off between Jules and Ringo, which although without bloodshed is rich in catharsis, our t-shirt wearing “dorks” exiting the cafe to an awed and deserved silence.

 Of course, there is one major difference.
 When you revisit any of these films today, they immediately smack of a very distinct period in movie history, one that has lost much of its charm.
 Pulp Fiction forged that period, but it doesn’t belong to it.
 It is ageless, incomparable, and in all likelihood one of the finest, most influential movies ever committed to the silver screen.